Thank you to our webcam provider 🤙 : Waikato Regional Council

 Nearby coastal warnings: Nil for Raglan

-Thursday: Southwest 15 knots, easing to 10 knots late evening.
+Today: Variable 5 knots.
+Southwest 10 knots developing for a time in the afternoon and early evening.
 Sea slight.
-Cloudy periods.
-A few light showers from late afternoon.
-Southwest swell 1 metre rising to 1.5 metres for a time.
+Fine.
+Southwest swell 1 metre, rising to 1.5 metres for a time.

 New issues of this forecast are made available at or before: